danbev/learning-iot/doc/cortex-m.md

 Bit 4 is `TERR0` which stands for Transmission error of mailbox 0.
 Does this indicate that MCU was not able to transmit the message to the transceiver?

-Hmm, I notice that I'm able to remove the resistor and the same result as above.